 Security Incident Handling

-Vulnerability Issue Handling ed Questions”)
+Vulnerability Issue Handling

-In the first year of the project, the evolution of the operational procedures have mainly focused to the cloud services, both in terms the definition of new procedures and processes and on the integration and harmonization with the pre-existing operational infrastructure.
+In the first year of the project, effort concentrated on the development and adaptation of operational procedures and processes for the EGI federated cloud.
+Pre-existing operational procedures and processes (already adopted for the management of the distributed HTC platform) were adopted as much as possible.

-The documents listed below represent new documents or old documents revised during the last year.
-They are collected under the EGI Operations Documentation https://wiki.egi.eu/wiki/Documentation , under which the whole list of documents can be browsed (23 Procedures, 12 Manuals, 18 HOWTOs, 10 "Frequently Asked Questions”).
+The list below defines the documents includes both new and old documents revised during the last year.
+The whole collection of operational documents is available on the EGI wiki and it includes: 23 procedures, 12 manuals, 18 HOWTOs, and 10 "Frequently Asked Questions”.